Pinterest Pixel

 Find External Links in Excel

-• You’re then equipped with several options:
+• You have several options:

-• Change Source: This option can be used to redirect a link to a new workbook
+• Change Source: This option can be used to redirect a link to a new workbook.

 Find External Links in Excel

-Find and Replace Method for External Links
+Find and Replace

-STEP 1: Press Ctrl + F to summon the ‘Find and Replace’ dialog box, then click on ‘Options’ for more control.
+STEP 1: Press Ctrl + F to open the Find and Replace dialog box.

 Find External Links in Excel

-STEP 2: In the ‘Find What’ field, enter the wildcard string “.xl”, which tells Excel to look for anything that smells like a workbook link.
+STEP 2: In the Find What field, enter the wildcard string “.xl”.
+It will tell Excel to look for a cell that contains a workbook link.

 Find External Links in Excel